 With the mixer on medium speed, beat one egg at a time until fully combined.
 By the last egg, the dough will become smooth, shiny, sticky and thick.

-While the oil is preheating, prepare a piping bag with a large star tip.
-I used the #2C drop flower tip.
 Fill the bag about halfway with the choux pastry dough and twist the end so the dough stays contained in the bag and doesn't spill out from the top.
-Set aside to warm up to room temperature while you prepare for the next steps.

-Then, place a clean sheet of parchment paper on top.
 Use the lines as a guide to pipe a thick circle, leaving about 2-inches in the center, overlapping the ends together.
-There should be enough dough for 13 donuts total.
 Cut the parchment paper around each donut.

 The provided nutritional value above is an estimate per serving.
 100% accuracy is not guarenteed.
 Please see Nutrition Information Disclaimer in our Privacy Policy.